michalnowak061/michalnowak061/README.md

 ## 👋 Hi there

-🌱 I’m Junior iOS Developer from Poland at the beginning of my professional career
+🌱 I’m iOS Developer from Poland at the beginning of my professional career

 ## 💻 My tech stack